NWCR_logo_Master_no_strapline.png

 SYMPTOMS

-Symptoms do not usually appear until the prostate is large enough to affect the tube that carries urine from the bladder out of the penis.
-When this happens, you may notice things like:
+Prostate cancer often has no symptoms in its early stages.
+Symptoms usually appear only when the prostate becomes large enough to press on the urethra, the tube that carries urine from the bladder out of the body.

-These symptoms should not be ignored, but they do not mean you have prostate cancer.
-It's more likely they're caused by something else, such as prostate enlargement.
+These symptoms should not be ignored.
+However, they do not necessarily mean you have prostate cancer and may be caused by other conditions.

 CAUSES